prateekraouw/muonHorn/README.md

 ```

 Notes:
 - Units are millimeters (mm) for geometry parameters and Amperes (A) for current.
+And are adjusted automatically in the GEANT code.
 - The CLI parsing in `src/Cli.cc` will throw a runtime error if a flag that expects a value is given without one.

 ---

 ## HornXGB_cluster.py — purpose and usage
 This repository includes a Python helper script `HornXGB_cluster.py` (see file in repo root or scripts/).

-The script uses XGBoost to build a model that assists analysis of simulation outputs (for example: classify or cluster particles / horn parameter combinations according to collection efficiency or other figures-of-merit).
+The script optimizes all the parameters that the GEANT4 takes as CLI input and returns the best performing model.

+***Scoring:*** Based on **increasing transmission** and **reduce emittance**.

 Typical pipeline implemented by the script:
 1. Load simulation-derived CSV data (e.g., 6D vectors, per-particle features, or per-run summaries).